 With a baker’s dozen of gorgeous colours to choose from you can mix and match to your heart’s content.
 Try twisting the colours together for unusual marls and a thicker yarn.
 In addition to the colours shown below, there is a light grey option which has been dyed in-the-fleece before spinning.
 All other colours are package dyed.
-Shade cards are available on request.
+Shade cards are available separately.

 - source: Yorkshire Dales